philcunliffe/filco-website/garden/Oh Crap I Have a Toddler Review.md

 ---
 # Oh Crap!
 I Have a Toddler: In A Nutshell
 ---
-This page is not complete and is in-progress
 ## Why did I read it?

 Because I have a toddler and it's freaking hard.
 This is definitely my most highlighted book of all time so this review will also likely be quite lengthy.